OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

     #.
 Download vOneCloud.
     #.
 Deploy the vOneCloud OVA.
     #.
 Configure the vOneCloud virtual appliance.
     #.
-Access the OpenNebula Front-end through the FireEdge GUI.
+Access the OpenNebula Front-end through the Sunstone GUI.

 After finishing this tutorial, you will have deployed a complete, ready-to-use OpenNebula Front-end on top of your VMware infrastructure.
-You will then be able to log in via the FireEdge GUI, define hosts and deploy virtual machines.
+You will then be able to log in via the Sunstone GUI, define hosts and deploy virtual machines.

 Brief Overview of vOneCloud
 ===========================